ljufa/rsplayer/docs/configuration.md

 - **Theme:** Select a visual theme for the web UI.
 Available themes: Dark, Light, Synthwave, Dracula, Nord, Dim, Aqua, Coffee, Caramel, and Black.
 - **Album art background:** Toggle whether the album artwork is used as the page background.

+## Desktop App

+Shown only in the desktop app (Linux, Windows, macOS).

+- **Minimize to tray on close:** On by default.
+Closing the window hides RSPlayer to the system tray and playback continues; the tray menu has **Show RSPlayer**, **Previous**, **Play/Pause**, **Next** and **Quit**.
+Launching RSPlayer again while it is hidden brings the window back instead of starting a second copy.
+Turn this off to make closing the window quit the app.
+- **Compact title bar** (Linux only): On by default.
+The desktop's title bar is removed and the navigation bar takes its place: drag its empty space to move the window, double-click it to maximize, and use the minimize / maximize / close buttons on its right.
+Turn it off to get the desktop's own title bar back; the change applies immediately.

+?> **Linux:** the tray icon needs `libayatana-appindicator3` (recommended by the deb and rpm packages, an optional dependency of the Arch package).
+Without it there is no tray and closing the window quits, whatever the setting.
+Stock GNOME shows no tray icons unless the *AppIndicator and KStatusNotifierItem Support* extension is installed; turn the setting off there, or install the extension.
+The Flatpak and Snap apps have no tray icon yet.

 ## Playback

 ![Playback Settings](/_assets/settings_playback.png)